 Arezzo is a bargain hunter’s paradise.
-Every first Sunday of the month, Arezzo’s main square, piazza Grande, is packed with over 500 stalls, spilling out onto the city’s side streets and alleyways.
-The event draws huge crowds, sometimes up to 30,000 visitors, both locals and tourists alike, all looking for unique items.
+Every first Sunday of the month and the Saturday before, piazza Grande, the city's main square, is packed with over 500 stalls, spilling out onto the side streets and alleyways.
+The Antiques Fair, the oldest one in Italy, draws huge crowds, sometimes up to 30,000 visitors, both locals and tourists alike, all looking for unique items.
 Roman coins, old telephones, ornate grandfather clocks and china are a few of the typical items to be found.

 With many cafes and restaurants nearby, the area is perfect for slow-paced day out.
 Don’t forget to check out the many coat of arms on the surrounding buildings, each one evoking an authentic medieval atmosphere.

 Built between 1538 and 1560, the fortress is located within the city walls and was once an impressive five-point structure.
 The fortress boasts evidence of various building styles and was partially dismantled by the French in 1800.
 This can still be seen on the west side of the fortress, where explosion damage is still visible.